Alan Bomar Jones

 Interactive Music & Storytelling

-Joanie Calem has been a performing musician and music teacher since 1983.
+Joanie Calem has been a performing musician, music teacher, and storyteller since 1983.
 She graduated from the Rubin Academy of Music in Jerusalem, Israel, with a major in piano and went on to study music education at the Levinsky Teaching Seminar in Ramat Aviv, Israel.
-She studied composition with composer Hagar Kadima in Tel Aviv, Israel, and completed her degree, music in community building, at DePaul University in Chicago, Illinois.
+She studied composition with Israeli composer Hagar Kadima in Tel Aviv, Israel, and completed her degree, music in community building, at DePaul University in Chicago, Illinois.
 Having lived overseas for 23 years, Joanie is well versed in multi-cultural experiences and cross-cultural interchanges.
 Joanie moved to the Columbus, Ohio, area in 1998 and has been teaching music and performing all over the Midwest ever since.…

 Tom Evert has been a creative force in creating and performing original choreographic works with a company of dancers, working intensively in arts-education programming and creating festival-like community events in Ohio for 33 years.